-^{} Represents ownership of less than 1.0% of our outstanding common stock as of March 23, 2018.

-- (1) Unless otherwise indicated, the business address of each of the individuals is 575 Lexington Avenue, Suite 2930, New York, New York 10022. - (2) Based on 175,433,199 shares of common stock outstanding as of March 23, 2018.
-Our directors and named executive officers are prohibited from both hedging company stock and from pledging company stock in any manner, whether as collateral for a loan, in a margin account held at a broker, or otherwise. - (3) Mr. Kasnet also owns 10,000 shares of our 8.125% Series A Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock ("Series A Preferred Stock"), which were acquired in connection with our public offering of 5,750,000 shares Series A Preferred Stock in March of 2017 at the public offering price of \$25.00 per share.
+- Represents ownership of less than 1.0% of our outstanding common stock as of March 22, 2019. - (1) Unless otherwise indicated, the business address of each of the individuals is 575 Lexington Avenue, Suite 2930, New York, New York 10022. - (2) Based on 272,822,876 shares of common stock outstanding as of March 22, 2019.
+Under our Insider Trading Policy, our directors and named executive officers are prohibited from both hedging company stock and from pledging company stock in any manner, whether as collateral for a loan, in a margin account held at a broker, or otherwise. - (3) Mr. Kasnet also owns 10,000 shares of our 8.125% Series A Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock ("Series A Preferred Stock"), which were acquired in connection with our public offering of 5,750,000 shares Series A Preferred Stock in March of 2017 at the public offering price of \$25.00 per share.
 Holders of Series A Preferred Stock generally do not have any voting rights.
-Mr. Kasnet's beneficial ownership of Series A Preferred Stock did not exceed one percent of the shares of Series A Preferred Stock issued and outstanding as of March 23, 2018. - (4) This figure includes 293,216 shares of unvested restricted common stock held by Mr. Roth. - (5) This figure includes 402,343 shares of unvested restricted common stock held by Mr. Siering. - (6) This figure includes 195,472 shares of unvested restricted common stock held by Mr. Farrell. - (7) This figure includes 83,516 shares of unvested restricted common stock held by Ms. Sandberg.
+Mr. Kasnet's beneficial ownership of Series A Preferred Stock did not exceed one percent of the shares of Series A Preferred Stock issued and outstanding as of March 22, 2019. - (4) This figure includes 139,351 shares of unvested restricted common stock held by Mr. Roth.
+This figure also includes 45 shares of common stock owned by a member of Mr. Roth's family that were previously excluded in Mr. Roth's stock ownership reports filed with the SEC, but for which Mr. Roth now is deemed to have a beneficial interest. - (5) This figure includes 212,102 shares of unvested restricted common stock held by Mr. Siering. - (6) This figure includes 49,171 shares of unvested restricted common stock held by Ms. Riskey. - (7) This figure includes 93.540 shares of unvested restricted common stock held by Ms. Sandberg.